Broderick Adé Hogue: Death

 On October 27, 2021, Hogue was riding a bike in the Near North Side of Chicago when he was struck by a van driver.
 He was hospitalized in intensive care and died on October 29 at Northwestern Memorial Hospital.

 Legacy

 In February 2022, the Type Directors Club renamed their "Superscript" scholarship to the Adé Hogue Scholarship.
-The scholarship is a $5,000 award to an outstanding BIPOC student demonstrating exceptional talent and promise in the design and creation of letterforms.
+The scholarship is a $5,000 award to an outstanding junior college or first-year graduate degree BIPOC student demonstrating exceptional talent and promise in the design and creation of letterforms.